-The Town Council is funded by the residents of Bridgwater through a precept on the council tax charge made by Sedgemoor District Council.
-The 2019/20 budget sets a total precept of £596,000 that equates to a council tax charge of £59.51 on a band D household.
+The Town Council is funded by the residents of Bridgwater through a precept on the council tax charge made by Somerset Council.
+The 2023/24 budget sets a total precept of £1,153,746 that equates to a council tax charge of £112.05 on a band D household.
 Properties are put into one of eight bands, A being the lowest, and H the highest, with Band D being the average.
 Bridgwater Town Council’s Band D equivalent is one of the lowest against other towns in Somerset.

 To be open and transparent we have various detailed reports in relation to the operation of the Town Council here:

 Every financial year ending 31 March the annual audit of the Town Council’s accounts are reviewed by both the internal and external auditor.
 Audit information can be viewed here:

 The financial year for local authorities is 1 April – 31 March.
 Year to date budgets can be viewed on the Full Council section of the Meetings page